The last year has certainly been challenging, but together we’ve illumined the darkness with the “light of the world” (John 8:12).

 Without the financial support and prayerful undergirding of generous friends like you, our work would cease—and a Gospel-deprived world is a spiritually desolate place.

-That’s why I’m asking you to pray that many other partners will recognize how essential this work is and play a part in it through a gift to help Telling the Truth close out our financial year strong.
+That’s why I’m asking you to pray that many other partners will recognize how essential this work is and play a part in it through a gift to help Telling the Truth continue its ministry.

 Allow me to express my deep appreciation for your significant partnership in this ministry by sending you my 2-message series titled Let Your Light Shine.
 It’s all about what it means to be a light in our darkening world.